lgatto/2017_11_16_OpenConCam/slides.md

   University of Cambridge?

-## All this doesn't without some struggle...
+## All this isn't without some struggle...

 ## Everyday struggle